 PEOPLE: The Social Pillar of Sustainability

-At Walmart, social initiatives include market-specific skills training programs, sustainable agriculture and food donations, worker safety initiatives, and women empowerment initiatives.
+At Walmart, social initiatives include market-specific skills training programs, sustainable agriculture and food donations, worker safety initiatives, and women’s empowerment programs.

-Nestle has committed to addressing the community impacts arising as a result of their operations including water scarcity, health and wellness of communities around their factories, and land management that honors usage rights of local people.
+Nestle has committed to addressing the community impacts arising as a result of their operations with a variety of sustainable business initiatives.
+These include programs focusing on water scarcity, health and wellness of communities around their factories, and land management that honors the usage rights of local people.